CallmeNavin/P6_Retail-Site-Selection-Analytics/README.md

 - Using the Site Expansion Decision Matrix and Priority Level (for more details: "Appendix" section): Da Nang emerges as both “Pilot” and “Strong” candidate.
 - Decision: Prioritize Da Nang for the next expansion.

+**2. Current Store Optimization**

 _**Key Findings**_

-- ~85% of stores need restructuring (Optimize/Close)
+- ~85% of stores need restructuring (Optimize/Close).
+The two stores initially flagged with abnormally high rent-to-sales ratios (65.56% and 79.73%) were later included in the optimization/removal list.

 **_Actionable Insights_**